-Mummies Paying It Forward collect donations of new and pre-loved items such as clothing, toys and toiletries and distribute them directly to a number of charities who need them most, including Dandelion Support Network, Barnardos, Foster Care Angels and the Asylum Seeker Resource Centre.
+Mummies Paying It Forward collect donations of new and pre-loved items such as clothing, toys and toiletries and distribute them directly to a number of charities who need them most, including the Dandelion Support Network, Barnardos, Foster Care Angels and the Asylum Seeker Resource Centre.
 They have around 40 drop-off points across Sydney (see them here), making it really easy to help many charities at once.
 See the list of what you can and can’t donate here.

 St Kilda Mums launched in 2009 after a group of five local St Kilda mums recognised the need for good quality second-hand clothing and baby goods for families in need.
 A volunteer-run organisation, they are based in Melbourne but run a number of programs to support families all over Victoria.
 For information about what to donate and where, click here.

-Like St Kilda Mums, Geelong Mums volunteers collect donations of preloved and new baby items, and then work in partnership with local social service agencies and maternal health nurses from across the Geelong region, who request items for local families in need.
+Like St Kilda Mums, Geelong Mums volunteers collect donations of preloved and new baby items and then work in partnership with local social service agencies and maternal health nurses from across the Geelong region, who request items for local families in need.
 Information on what can be accepted can be found here and information on where to deliver your donations here.

-Sunshine Bendigo volunteers help families in need alleviate some of the financial pressures of a new baby.
+Sunshine Bendigo volunteers help families in need to alleviate some of the financial pressures of a new baby.
 They collect, sort and redistribute essential new and preloved baby goods and nursery equipment to families in need – sharing the joy of motherhood and providing practical needs and support.
 See here for a list of what can be donated.

 Roundabout Canberra accepts preloved baby goods in excellent and clean condition, which are then passed on through local support agencies to families in need.
 Donations can be made at various times across the week at Sports Club Kaleen – for times and a full list of what they accept, click here.